pywbem/pywbemtools/docs/introduction.rst

 that any dependent Python packages also get installed.

-Pip will install the packages into your currently active Python environment (your system Python or your predefined `virtual Python environment`_).
+Pip will install the packages into your currently active Python environment See section :ref:`Using Python virtual environments` for more information on virtual environments.

-It is beneficial to set up a `virtual Python environment`_ for your project, because that leaves your system Python installation unchanged, it does not require ``sudo`` rights, and gives you better control about the installed packages and their versions.

-If you want to contribute to the pywbem project, you need to set up a development and test environment for pywbem.
+If you want to contribute to the pywbem project, you need to set up a development and test environment for pywbemtools.
 That has a larger set of OS-level prerequisites and its setup is described in the :ref:`Pywbemtools development` chapter.